0sps/sullivan.mx/_posts/2026-04-01-Gavin-grier-stalker.md

   <figcaption>"River" calling me stuck up right after I mentioned Gavin.</figcaption>
 </figure>

-The idea that this man somehow got Gavin's number from the internet is impossible.
-Flight school instructor numbers are **not listed publicly**, especially for MCA (Midwest Corporate Air).
-And this person, who supposedly had no connection to either me or gavin, suddenly cared enough to track Gavin down and forward him screenshots?
-It makes no sense.
+It is literally impossible to get Gavin's number from the Flight school website.
+I checked, the flight school instructor numbers are **not listed publicly**, especially for MCA (Midwest Corporate Air).
+I called the front desk and they told me the same thing, there is no way to get anyone's number from their website, and they don't publish that info.

+So this person, who supposedly had no connection to either me or gavin, somehow was able to impossibly get Gavin's number and send him these screenshots of things that I said.
+It made no sense.
 I checked for months after tese messages were sent and can confirm, MCA has *never* posted contact phone numbers for ANY instructors or students of their flight school on the internet.

-The story I was supposed to believe was that a stranger from Grindr found Gavin's private number from a source that did not exist, texted him screenshots of things I said, and then spent weeks harassing both of us.

 The stalker also kept mentioning the word 'narcisist'.
-For some reason, this random person who found me on the internet was so concnerned that I had called Gavin a narcisist.
-It also didn't matter that I'd maybe said unkind thigns about other people, this number ONLY seemed to care about Gavin.
-I didn't realize it then, but this was because it was clearly him the whole time.
+For some reason, the stalker was so concnerned that I had called Gavin a narcisist.
+It also didn't matter that I'd said unkind thigns about other people, this number ONLY seemed to care about Gavin.
+I didn't realize it then, but that was because it was all Gavin the entire time.

 <figure style="max-width: 600px; text-align: center;">
   <a href="/assets/river4.png"><img src="/assets/river4.png" alt="River harassment screenshot" style="max-height: 50vh;"></a>